 ICM 850 Thesis I and ICM 852 Thesis II – Students in the third semester may choose to do thesis (equivalent of 6 credits); however, it must be done sequentialy.
 Consult the Director of the program for details.

 ICM 860 Internship I and ICM 861 Internship II –Students in the third semester may opt to do internship upto 6 credits.

 Students are expected to demonstrate at least intermediate level foreign language (other than English) proficiency.
 This language proficiency is not part of the curriculum, and must be developed on their own.
 A proficiency examination of the chosen language will be conducted a semester prior to the graduation.

-Students of International Communication and graduate students of St Xavier's College, Goa, India exploring sustainable issues on Divar island in Goa, India.
+International Communication students from St. John’s and graduate students from St. Xavier's College in Mumbai explore sustainable issues on Divar Island in Goa, India.